kalinchuk/ATEM_Wireless_Tally_Light/README.md

 	Switcher IP		: 192.168.1.240
 	Switcher PORT	: 49910

-The settings can be modified using the web interface (by visiting the transmitter's IP) or reset using the RESET button on the transmitter.
+The settings can be modified using the web interface [http://192.168.1.234/](http://192.168.1.234/) or reset using the RESET button on the transmitter.

 ### LED States